 What Can You Expect from Depression and Alcohol Treatment?

 At Tides Edge Detox, we offer treatment for depression and alcohol.
 This includes a range of treatment options, including medical detox programs, to help you break the dependency on alcohol.
-We then offer evidence-based therapy, such as cognitive-behavioral therapy to help you learn how to control your thoughts.
-Because we offer medical support, we help to improve the chemical imbalance depression creates in a safe manner.
+We then offer evidence-based therapy, such as cognitive-behavioral therapy, to help you learn how to control your thoughts.
+Because we offer medical support, we help improve the chemical imbalance depression creates safely.

 We also offer holistic treatment, including yoga therapy programs and group support programs.
 You’ll get one-on-one treatment from your addiction counselor as well.
 All of this together can empower your health and recovery for mind and body.

-There’s Help Available to You at Tides Edge Detox
+Discover the Help You Need at Tides Edge Detox